Cyclones Judy and Kevin: Preparations

 On 27 February, the Government of Vanuatu issued yellow alerts for Torba, Sanma, Penama, and Malampa Provinces and blue alerts for Shefa and Tafea Provinces ahead of Cyclone Judy's arrival.
 The four provinces under yellow were soon placed under red alerts as the cyclone progressed along a north to south path through the country.
 The Vanuatu National Disaster Management Office (NDMO) opened public shelters in Port Vila.
-The NDMO worked with the Vanuatu Christian Council of Churches to establish shelters at churches in the remainder of Efate Island and neighboring smaller islands.
+The NDMO worked with the Vanuatu Christian Council of Churches to establish shelters at churches in the remainder of Efate and neighboring smaller islands.
 Local volunteers coordinated with international agencies to warn residents of the storm and provide safety information.
 Schools and businesses were closed nationwide and Air Vanuatu cancelled all flights.
 UNICEF reported it had response personnel pre-deployed in Vanuatu.
 The agency had emergency stockpiles in place across the country, including hygiene kits, health kits, tents, and tarpaulins to support more than 20,000 people.
-Care International pre-positioned household supplies and building materials in Port Vila and Tanna Island.
+Care International pre-positioned household supplies and building materials in Port Vila and Tanna.

 Ahead of Cyclone Kevin's arrival on 3 March, hundreds of residents fled to public shelters.